 6 to 9 years old

 At this age, children start to develop self-esteem.
 Their relationship with their parents is often important in how they view themselves.
 They are also able to better understand and talk about their feelings, although they might be reluctant to do so because they can become worried about making things worse or upsetting a parent.
-Therefore, a positive home environment remains important as well as the opportunity for a young child to talk about their feelings.
+A positive home environment remains important as well as the opportunity for the young child to talk about their feelings.

 10 to 12 years old